LuizPaulo23/LuizPaulo23/README.md

 - 🔭 BSc. in Economics | Data Scientist Jr. at 4intelligence
-- 🌱 I’m currently learning Python, C++ and Blockchain.
+- 🌱 I’m currently learning Python and Econometrics.

 <div>